 Westminster Abbey

-Westminster Abbey has more of a traditional church feel to it, lots of gold and brown detail and more wooden features compared to St Paul’s white marble.
+Westminster Abbey has more of a traditional church feel to it, lots of gold and brown detail and more of a wooden look and feel compared to St Paul’s white marble.
 It has lots of segregated tombs, alcoves and rooms but all kept to the ground floor level.
 There are centuries of British history kept under one roof.
 There are more than 3,300 buried or honoured here including Kings, Queens, scientists, poets and other historical figures.

 Who’s buried at Westminster Abbey?